LNCDBBA21175/Cognifyz-Technologies/README.md

 - This skew may influence other insights, such as preferred investment avenues and objectives.
 - Further analysis is needed to check if **gender impacts investment choices and risk appetite**.

+## Task 3 :- Descriptive Statistics
+## 📌 Objective :
+Present basic statistics for numerical columns.

+### - Identify Numerical Columns – Review the dataset to find numerical data (e.g., Age, Income).
+### - Perform Calculations – Apply statistical functions to summarize the data:
+- Mean – Average value of the column.
+- Median – Middle value of the column.
+- Standard Deviation – Spread/variation of the data.

+## Outcome: A statistical summary table that provides insights into the central tendency and variability of key numerical features.

 ## ▶ How to Run the Project
 https://github.com/LNCDBBA21175/Cognifyz-Technologies.git